EventCode-4688/Practical-Splunk-Enterprise-Adm/Lab_Setup/README.md

 tar xvzf splunk.tgz -C /opt
 ```

-You now have a copy of Splunk enterprise in the /opt/splunk directory.
+You now have a copy of Splunk Enterprise in the /opt/splunk directory.
 To make your life easier, add the splunk binary to your systems path and persist it with your bashrc file:
 ```
 export PATH=$PATH:/opt/splunk/bin
 echo 'export PATH=$PATH:/opt/splunk/bin' >> ~/.bashrc